clouditor/cloud-property-graph/owl2java/README.md

 During development the parameters are optional.
 The default values are definded in `src/main/java/io/clouditor/graph/SemanticNodeGenerator.kt`.

 The parameters are as follows:
-    - 1st parameter: Java constructor must be emtpy (true/false)
+    - 1st parameter: Additional Java default constructor (true/false)
     - 2st parameter: Ontology Input File (Only OWL/XML and RDF/XML are supported)
     - 3nd parameter: Java package name
     - 4nd parameter: Output path for generated Java files (optional, but the order must be respected)